sci-visus/idx2/README.md

 # Compilation
 Dependencies:

-- nanobind (do `git submodule update --init` to pull it from GitHub)
+- nanobind (do `git submodule update --recursive --init` to pull it from GitHub)
 - CMake (>= 3.8)
 - Python 3
 - A C++ compiler supporting C++17